Num |

 Really, then DI simply continues the fundamental theme of VALIS -- but does not seem to do so -- not unless one perceives this theme & what it is (the dialectic that is the dynamic inner life of God).
 DI is not so loose a sequel to VALIS as it might seem (by in the shift from Gnosticism, the present, realism, to Kabbala, the future, that which would not and could not come with POT...

-In 1990 after nearly a decade of work, Russ Galen at the Agency, arranged a publishing deal with Vintage Books that would bring PKD’s novels to the American public in a form not directly associated with science fiction.
+In 1990 after nearly a decade of work, Russ Galen at the Agency, arranged a publishing deal with Vintage Books that would bring PKDs novels to the American public in a form not directly associated with science fiction.
 THE DIVINE INVASION was one of the first to be published.
-Paul Williams makes the proud announcement:
+Paul Williams makes the proud announcement: Eight years of effort on the part of

-What is hoped for is that the books will attract new readers beyond the SF genre and the existing Dick coterie, and that they will be kept in print (mass market paperbacks, as Dick readers well know, tend to come and go like the tide).
+SF genre and the existing Dick coterie, and that they will be kept in print (mass market

 The Vintage trade paperback editions of the Valis Trilogy accordingly came out in July 1991.
 They have had several printings since from Vintage.

-Here’s a description of THE DIVINE INVASION from Martin Skidmore:
+Heres a description of THE DIVINE INVASION from Martin Skidmore:

-THE DIVINE INVASION concerns a much more traditional theological view, with the son of God being born from a human virgin, opposed by the establishment, and battling the devil for human souls...
+more traditional theological view, with the son of God being born from a human virgin,

 Manny, the second son of God, suffers brain damage at a very young age, and much of the book concerns his struggle to understand the nature of the world, and particularly of Zina, a young girl who is his constant companion, but who hides her enigmatic true self from him.
 Dick leaves the reader in doubt almost to the end as to whether Zina is an agent of God or the devil, or some completely separate entity.
 He also examines the problems faced by Manny's legal father, an ordinary human, as the war for the soul of mankind progresses.
 Herb Asher is constantly at or near the center of the action, yet is completely helpless to influence events in the smallest way.
 He acts as the typical human observer, and many other characters strike a chord in a person living in today's times, thus giving us a stable base from which to view events.
 Dick is also a master of delightfully humorous interjections...